Neemuch: Physiography

-Neemuch district comes under the agroclimatic zone Malva Plateau, lies between the parallels of latitude 24°15’ – 24°35’ north, and between the meridians of longitude 74°45’ - 75°37’ east spread over an area of 3,875 square kilometres.
+Neemuch district comes under the agro-climatic zone Malwa Plateau, lies between the parallels of latitude 24°15’ – 24°35’ north, and between the meridians of longitude 74°45’ - 75°37’ east spread over an area of 3,875 square kilometres.
 It has surrounding of Kota, Jhalawar, Chittaurgarh and Pratapgarh District of Rajasthan State while Mandsaur District of Madhya Pradesh.

-Environment (climate)
+Climate

 Due to the location of Neemuch in the Malwa region. the climate is pleasant.
 The highest maximum temperature of 46° is reached in May and June and remains up to last week of June.
 In winters, the minimum temperature reaches 2 °C in the months of December and January.
 The average rainfall of Neemuch is 812 mm and maximum rainfall occurs in month of July and August.
 The lowest rainfall of 501.6 mm was recorded in 2007 where as maximum rainfall of 1352 mm occurred in 2006.
 The reason for drop in rainfall in 2007 was due to the drought conditions in the district.

 Wind direction is from south—west to north in April to September months and in the remaining months of the year it is north—east direction to south-west direction.
 Wind speed is low in two months of the year.

 Soil

 The soils in the district are generally of four types viz., medium deep black cotton soil, red loamy soil, laterite soil and alluvial soil.
 Black cotton soil is derived from weathering and disintegration of basaltic lava flow.
-Major parts of the district are covered by medium deep black soils.
+Major parts of the district are covered by medium deep black soil.
 Red loamy soils consist of sandy loam to clay loam and brick in colour.
 This soil is derived from Vindhyan sandstone and shale and occurring in valley portion on the plateau and adjacent to hill composed of Vindhyan sandstone.
 This type of soil covers a Northern part of the district.
 Laterite soil dark brown to pink coloured lateritic soil is found as capping over hillocks of basaltic terrain.
 Alluvial soils are greyish yellow to brownish yellow in colour and occupy along the major rivers.